 As an International Dark Sky Reserve, Exmoor is an excellent place to marvel at the non-light-polluted night sky.
 Telescope hire is available for budding astronomers – otherwise binoculars or the naked eye and a sky map is all you need.

-Willow and Wetlands Visitor Centre
+Willows and Wetlands Visitor Centre

 At the Willow and Wetlands Visitor Centre not only will you learn about this important natural resource and Somerset industry, you can buy your very own basket-weaving kit.
 Souvenirs sorted.